 If you could regain the natural aesthetics and functions of your missing tooth, would you?
-Thanks to modern advancements in dentistry, Dr. Crofoot and Dr. Snarr can effectively replace your missing teeth with high-quality dental ceramics and incredibly durable titanium materials.
-Dental implants are specifically designed to replace both the root and the crown, which is not something that can be said for any other tooth replacement.
-Even if you don’t have sufficient bone volume for the implants to adhere too, Dr. Crofoot can provide mini-implants as an alternative!
-Don’t wait for seamless tooth replacement, get your next appointment scheduled by calling our office today!
+Thanks to modern advancements in dentistry, Dr. Crofoot can effectively replace your missing teeth with high-quality dental ceramics and incredibly durable titanium materials.
+Dental implants in Rexburg are specifically designed to replace both the root and the crown of lost teeth, which is not something that can be said for any other tooth replacement option.
+Even if you don’t have sufficient bone or gum tissue volume to support the implants, Dr. Crofoot can provide mini dental implants as an alternative!
+Don’t wait for seamless tooth replacement.
+Schedule your next appointment by calling our dental office today!

 Single implants are restored using individual titanium posts and porcelain crowns.
 Titanium naturally bonds with bone and gum tissue, while porcelain most effectively blends in with neighboring teeth.

 Dental bridges can be customized to fit with dental implants.
 Two implants sit on either side of the restoration, while a crown sits in between each implant-supported crown.
 This option is ideal for replacing two or more teeth at a time.

 If you want a partial or full denture that carries a more stable foundation, choosing implant-supported alternatives can prove to be incredibly effective.
 Our dental office can also perform All-On-4 implant dentures, effectively giving you brand-new teeth the same day as your placement.
 Mini implants may also be ideal if you do not have sufficient bone volume for traditional implants.